The Lost One: A Life of Peter Lorre

 In April 1936, after Peter wrapped work on Alfred

-Hitchcock's Secret Agent, he and Celia returned to the United States
+Hitchcock’s Secret Agent, he and Celia returned to the

-pictured (along with radio singer Morton Downey, actor Douglas Fairbanks, and
+they found themselves pictured (along with radio singer Morton Downey,

-Princess Helga of Lowenstein) on the "Who's Who on American Liners" page of
+“Who’s Who on American Liners” page of The Ocean

-Mercantile Marine Company – Roosevelt Steamship Co.
+Marine Company – Roosevelt Steamship Co.

 |